daniel-smith-kaazing/docker.tutorials/AMQP/rabbitmq/README.md

 3. Change the connect URL of the demo to `wss://kaazing.example.com:8000/` and connect.

 4. Subscribe and publish AMQP messages as desired.

+### Connecting in the Clear

+You can also try connecting to the Gateway in a Web browser via [http://kaazing.example.com:8001/](http://kaazing.example.com:8001/).
+This connection is not secure - it demonstrates that it is possible to configure either type of connection to the AMQP service.

+In this case, you must use the connect URL 'ws://kaazing.example.com:8001/' to connect.

 ### Next Steps